jackkershaw/my-coding-progress/src/progress.md

   5 hours working on CV, portfolio and blog.
 - 1 March:
   2.5 hours writing blog post and editing portfolio RSS, editing blog post drafts and progress section of personal site, 2 hours job applications, 1 hour debugging wordpress site, 2 hour applying to jobs
-- 4 March: 1 hour catching up developer news and working on portfolio edits.
+- 4 March: 1 hour catching up developer news and working on portfolio edits, 1.5 applying for jobs, 1 hour open applications
+- 5 March: 3 hours working on target companies and part time list, 2.5 hours job list and looking at tech coops.

 ## To do next